MarcoDesrouleaux/Azure-Virtual-Machines/README.md

 <img src="https://i.imgur.com/J4aqr2K.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 ### 2.2 Provide Basic Information for the Tags page (Optional)
 You have the option to specify a tag if you want.
 It is used in an organization to keep track of certain data about certain resources or metadata to easily see who created the resource group(s).
-For this example: We will skip this page.
+For this example: We will skip this.
 <img src="https://i.imgur.com/dPInbYP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 ### 2.3 Review & Create a Resource Group